diriano/labbces/content/publication/silva-2021/index.md

 ---
 # Documentation: https://wowchemy.com/docs/managing-content/

-title: Shedding Light on the Dynamic Role of the \"Target of Rapamycin\" Kinase in the Fast-Growing C, javax.xml.bind.JAXBElement@12828732, Species , javax.xml.bind.JAXBElement@174d762f, , a Suitable Model for Biomass Crops.
+title: Shedding light on the dynamic role of the “Target of Rapamycin” kinase in the fast-growing C4 species Setaria viridis, a suitable model for biomass crops
 subtitle: ''
 summary: ''
 authors: